chpoit/utsushis-charm/README.md

   - I see no reason other capture cards should not work
   - 1080p adds extra processing due to a downscaling step to 720p (20-30% slower)
   - I also tested using an Mclassic without any issues.
+- Q: I record with a capture card but there are black bars
+  - 99% of the time this will be caused by not having the screen size set to 100% in the switch settings
+  - In the remaining cases, you should check your recorder settings.
+  - You can try using the "Remove black bars" feature.
 - Q: Does this Work for the PC version
   - Yes.
 As long as your resolution is 720p or above, and has a 16:9 ratio, it should
     - Basically, 1080p, 1440p, 4k and above should work without issues, albeit, the higher the resolution, the slower.